joinpursuit/8-0-technical-curriculum/03-react/lifecycle/lesson-notes/readme.md

 }, []);
 ```

-To avoid an infinite loop, add another `useEffect` function to handle different state changes.
+To avoid an infinite loop, you add another `useEffect()` function to handle different state changes.

 ```js
 // On page load